-- A. Minimum lot area: five thousand square feet;

-- B. Minimum width and frontage: fifty feet.

-- C. Minimum yard requirements:

-- 1. Street yard: none, except twenty feet where abutting a residential zone;

-- 2. Interior yard: none, except twenty feet where abutting a residential zone.
+- A. Minimum lot area: five thousand square feet; - B. Minimum width and frontage: fifty feet. - C. Minimum yard requirements: - 1.
+Street yard: none, except twenty feet where abutting a residential zone; - 2.
+Interior yard: none, except twenty feet where abutting a residential zone.

-- D. Maximum building height:
+D. Maximum building height:

-- 1. Freestanding signs: thirty feet;
+1. Freestanding signs: thirty feet;

 - 2. All other structures: forty-five feet.

 - E. Maximum lot coverage: no limit.

 - F. Other regulations:

-1. Vision clearance distances shall be fifteen feet from any alley or driveway and thirty feet from any other street or railroad;
+- 1. Vision clearance distances shall be fifteen feet from any alley or driveway and thirty feet from any other street or railroad;

-2. Outside storage abutting or facing a lot in a residential zone shall be enclosed by a site blocking fence or berm.
-The fence or berm shall be so designed as to screen the storage from view from the residential zone and shall be of such material and design as will not detract from adjacent residences.
-(Ord.
-890 section 34, 1993; Ord.
-740 section 10.3.33(C), 1984; Ord 1237, 2007)
+- 2. Outside storage areas abutting a residential zone shall be screened from view by a site-blocking fence, landscaping, or berm and shall be of such material and design as will not detract from adjacent residences.

-3. Outside storage areas abutting a residential zone shall be screened from view by a site-blocking fence, landscaping, or berm.